Nonprofit One-Pager: Helpful Tips + Templates

 Can a one-pager replace a full annual report?

 Not really.
 A one-pager is great for snapshots like opening doors, starting conversations, giving someone a leave-behind.
 But funders and boards often need the depth that only a full annual report can provide.
-Use both: one for quick engagement, one for detailed storytelling.
-Link the one-pager to the longer version so interested readers know where to go next.

 Should I include photos or graphics?

-Yes, if they’re high quality and add clarity.
-A A strong image or icon can guide the reader's eye better than extra text.
-When in doubt, one great photo beats four mediocre ones every time.
+Yes, if they're high quality and add clarity.
+A strong image or icons can break up lots text and guide the reader's eye.

 What if our programs are too complex for one page?